github/docs/content/codespaces/setting-your-user-preferences/configuring-automatic-deletion-of-your-codespaces.md

 ## Setting the retention period

-You can set your default retention period in your web browser, on {% data variables.product.prodname_dotcom_the_website %}.
+You can set your default retention period in your web browser, on {% data variables.product.github %}.
 Alternatively, if you use {% data variables.product.prodname_cli %} to create a codespace you can set a retention period for that particular codespace.
 For more information, click the appropriate tab above.

 ## Checking whether codespaces will be autodeleted soon